edwardodp/chess-engine-framework/README.md

 ---
 ## Competition details
 The competition will run in 2 parts.
 The first part is development.
-This is when you will be implementing your evaluation functions and will run from W1 Monday - W4 Sunday.
+This is when you will be implementing your evaluation functions and will run from W1 Friday - W4 Sunday.
 Submissions will be open during the last week of development.
 These submissions will be judged based on technical prowess and how creative the solution is.

 From these submissions, 5 will be selected to enter the next part of the competition where the chess engines will be pitted against chess players from Chess Soc on W5 Thursday!
 The chess engines will then by judged by Chess Soc based on playing style and general performance against real opponents.

+There are £400 in prizes to be won so get coding!

 ---